storybookjs/react-native/addons/addon-contexts/README.md

 #### `params.defualt : true?`
 (default: `undefined`)

 Set to `true` if you want to use this param initially.
-Note, only the first one marked as default is identified;
+Only the first one marked as default is identified.

 ---

 #### `options`

 A set of options offers more granular control over the defined contextual environment.
-Note, they can be overridden at the story level.
+These properties can be overridden at the story level:

 #### `options.deep : boolean?`
 (default: `false`)